 The ABCs of ISD - 1982

-In the December 1982 edition of Training and Development Journal, Marc J. Rosenberg pens an article titled The ABCs of ISD in which he makes a couple of very interesting observations.
+In the December 1982 edition of Training and Development Journal, Marc J. Rosenberg pens an article titled The ABCs of ISD in which he makes four interesting observations.

 There are often alternative methods to solving organization problems, such as organizational redesign, motivation strategies, and changes in reward structures, that may be more effective and cheaper than training.
 Thus, it is vital that a front-end analysis is performed in order to determine the best solution, rather than just selecting a learning program because it was the first idea generated.

 In addition, managers will often say they have a training problem even though it might be a different performance problem.
 A good tool for identifying the type of performance the problem falls under is the The Performance Analysis Quadrant.